Sylvester Medallist 2016

 The award was created in memory of the mathematician James Joseph Sylvester FRS (PDF), who was Savilian Professor of Geometry at the University of Oxford in the 1880s.
 It was first awarded in 1901.
 Originally it was awarded triennially, but from 2010 it is now awarded biennially in even years.

 Professor Ben Green FRS was awarded the Sylvester Medal in 2014 for his famous result on primes in arithmetic progression, and his subsequent proofs of a number of spectacular theorems over the last five to ten years.

-John Toland was awarded the Medal in 2012 for his original theorems and remarkable discoveries in nonlinear partial differential equations, including applications to water waves.
+Professor John Toland FRS was awarded the Medal in 2012 for his original theorems and remarkable discoveries in nonlinear partial differential equations, including applications to water waves.

 See full list of all past winners of the Sylvester Medal.